India Must not chose a side in the current Middle East crisis.

 The US-Israel-Iran conflict that erupted on 28 February 2026 has made visible — with unprecedented clarity — the vulnerabilities that India's extraordinary growth has allowed policymakers to defer.
 The Hormuz blockade, oil price surge, flight disruptions, remittance risk, and safety of 9.68 million Indian nationals are not theoretical scenarios — they are India's present reality as of 8 March 2026.
+Stability in West Asia protects India’s energy security and diaspora.
+Peace keeps global oil prices from destabilizing developing economies such as ours.

 As of January 2025, the total number of Indians resident in the Middle East stood at 9,679,121 (approximately 9.68 million), according to data provided to the Rajya Sabha in response to Unstarred Question No. 3277 on 21 August 2025 by Minister of State for MEA Kirti Vardhan Singh.
 Of this total, 9,576,955 are Non-Resident Indians (NRIs) — persons holding Indian passports on temporary residence — while only 102,166 are Persons of Indian Origin (PIOs).
 This disparity reflects a defining structural feature of Gulf migration: unlike Western countries, no GCC state grants citizenship to foreign nationals, making the entire Gulf Indian community a temporary, employment-driven population rather than a settled diaspora.